364. Song—I do confess thou art sae fair

 Email Poem |

-Analysis and Comments on 364.
+Comments, Analysis, and Meaning on 364.
 Song—I do confess thou art sae fair

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 364.
 Song—I do confess thou art sae fair here.